This is part of the Successful Businesses Interview Series, where I feature successful businesses that are making a difference in others’ lives.

 The second interview in the series features Delcie’s Desserts, a vegan bakery that produces vegan brownies, tea cakes, cup cakes and cakes that are egg-free and dairy-free.
 If you’re a vegetarian or vegan living in Singapore, you would most definitely have heard of them.

-I first knew about Delcie’s from my vegan friends several years ago, but never paid much attention as I was an lacto-ovo vegetarian then.
-I subsequently came across their desserts while dining at a vegan restaurant a couple of months ago, and immediately became a fan.
+I first knew about Delcie’s from my vegan friends several years ago, but never paid much attention.
+I subsequently came across their desserts while dining at a restaurant a couple of months ago, and immediately became a fan.

-Believe it or not, I found Delcie’s desserts better than its non-vegan counterparts.
 Even though their desserts are vegan, a number of their customers are non-vegetarians and non-vegans, because it’s that good.
-Also, Delcie’s desserts is a healthier option compared to the non-vegan desserts.
+Also, Delcie’s desserts is a healthier option.
 They use organic ingredients, and the cakes can be made sugar-free and gluten-free as well.

 I bought a Mud Fudge cake, one of Delcie’s most popular cakes, for my mom for Mother’s Day.

 One of Delcie’s main cake selections.
 This one is the “Deulce De Luche Banana Cake”.

 They offer tea cakes too.
 This is the Banana Walnut Loaf.
 I haven’t tried it yet but it looks really great.